 George Stelljes III.
-Mr. Stelljes, age 47, has served as our chief investment officer from our inception, and served as our executive vice president from our inception through July 2007, when he assumed the duties of president and was appointed as a director.
-He also served as the executive vice president and chief investment officer of Gladstone Capital Corporation since September 2002 and assumed the duties of president of Gladstone Capital Corporation in April 2004.
-Mr. Stelljes was also a director of Gladstone Capital Corporation from August 2001 to September 2002 and then rejoined the board of directors in July 2003.
-Mr. Stelljes has also served as the president, chief investment officer and a director of Gladstone Investment Corporation since its inception in June 2005.

-Mr. Stelljes has served as chief investment officer and as a director of Gladstone Management Corporation since May 2003.
-He also served as executive vice president of Gladstone Management Corporation until February 2006, when he assumed the duties of president.
+Mr. Stelljes, age 48, has served as our chief investment officer from our inception in 2003 and our executive vice president from our inception through July 2007, at which time he assumed the duties of president and was also elected as a director.
+He also served as the executive vice president of Gladstone Capital Corporation (from 2002 to April 2004) and has been its chief investment officer since September 2002 and its president since April 2004.
+Mr. Stelljes was also served on Gladstone Capital's board of directors from August 2001 through September 2002 and then rejoined its board in July 2003 and remains a director today.
+He has served as the president, chief investment officer, and a director of Gladstone Investment Corporation since its inception in June 2005 and assumed the duties of co-vice chairman in April 2008.
+Mr. Stelljes has served as chief investment officer and as a director of Gladstone Management Corporation since May 2003 and was its executive vice president from May 2003 through February 2006, when he assumed the duties of president.
 Prior to joining us, Mr. Stelljes served as a managing member of St. John's Capital, a vehicle used to make private equity investments.
 From 1999 to 2001, Mr. Stelljes was a co-founder and managing member of Camden Partners, a private equity firm which finances high growth companies in communications, education, healthcare and business services sectors.
 From 1997 to 1999, Mr. Stelljes was a managing director and partner of Columbia Capital, a venture capital firm focused on investments in communications and information technology.
-From 1989 to 1997, Mr. Stelljes held seven various positions, including executive vice president and principal, with Allied Capital and its affiliates.
-Mr. Stelljes currently serves as a general partner and investment committee member of Patriot Capital, a private equity fund, and on the board of Intrepid Capital Management, a money management firm.
+From 1989 to 1997, Mr. Stelljes held various positions, including executive vice president and principal, with Allied Capital Corporation (NYSE: ALD), Allied Capital Corporation II, Allied Capital Lending Corporation and Allied Capital Advisors, Inc., a registered investment adviser that managed the Allied companies, which were the largest group of publicly-traded mezzanine debt funds in the United States and were managers of two private venture capital limited partnerships.
+From 1991 to 1997, Mr. Stelljes served either as senior vice president or executive vice president of Allied Capital Commercial Corporation, a publicly traded REIT that invested in real estate loans to small and medium-sized businesses, managed by Allied Capital Advisors, Inc. From 1992 to 1997, Mr. Stelljes served as a senior vice president or executive vice president of Business Mortgage Investors, a privately held mortgage REIT managed by Allied Capital Advisors, which invested in real estate loans to small and medium-sized businesses.
+Mr. Stelljes currently serves as a general partner and investment committee member of Patriot Capital and Patriot Capital II private equity funds and on the board of Intrepid Capital Management, a money management firm.
 He is also a former board member and regional president of the National Association of Small Business Investment Companies.
 Mr. Stelljes holds an MBA from the University of Virginia and a BA in Economics from Vanderbilt University.